junaidsiddiqi/honeypot/README.md

 ## Disclaimer

 This honeypot was deployed in an isolated cloud environment for educational and research purposes only.
 No production systems or user data were at risk.
-All captured data was used solely for threat analysis and learning.
+All captured data was used solely for learning.